sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-automation-user-task/spa-technical-events-automation-user-task.md

     <!-- border -->![Choose Automation](38-choose-automation.png)

-2. You will be navigated to the automation page where you can start dragging and dropping activities into the workflow.
+2. You will be navigated to the automation editor where you can start dragging and dropping activities into the workflow.

 3. In the **Automation Details** panel, under **User tasks**, choose the **Order Details Assistant** user task you just created and drag and drop it into the workflow.